-Labor Day is often a day where families and friends get together to enjoy a good meal out in the sun.
-Picnics and backyard BBQ are common during the holiday, but a unwatchful eye or improper cleanup can end the day with bad memories.
+Labor Day is a day where families and friends get together to enjoy a backyard BBQ out in the sun.
+Picnics and backyard BBQs are common during the holiday, but a unwatchful eye or improper cleanup can end the day with bad memories.
 To prevent fire damage from backyard grill fires or water damage from a day running through the sprinklers, here are some safety tips to keep your home safe this Labor Day.

 1. Keep the grill away from flammable objects

 If you move your grill away from things such as your home or trees, you can prevent any grill fires that may start from spreading to the house and causing further damage.

 2. Keep flammable items away from grill

 The reverse is true in that things such as alcohol, that are highly flammable, should be kept away from the grill, so you don’t accidently cause a grill fire.
 Also, kids and pets, who might not know to keep away from the grill may get curious and attempt to play with it.

 3. Don’t leave a grill unattended